Cole-Needham/PlottingthePathsofPlatter-likeProjectiles/README.txt

 This is the shared git repo of Cole Needham and Nicholas Phillips

-It contains (most) of the code used in "Plotting the Paths of Platter-like Projectiles", a Term 2 Project for the Science One program at the University of British Columbia
+It contains the important code used in "Plotting the Paths of Platter-like Projectiles", a Term 2 Project for the Science One program at the University of British Columbia

 The equations used for the model are based of those of Potts & Crowther (2000/2001) and Hubbard & Hummel (2002)

-All code utilizes Python 3
+All code utilizes Python 3.
+Documentation is poor, but the programs are not complex, and most variable names should be roughly descriptive of their purpose.

-There are a few programs in this repo, but only like 2 of them are important in any way (sorry to disappoint)
+There are a few programs in this repo, but there is a large amount of overlap in code between the versions (as expected) README should contain the purpose of each version

 Feel free to contact me with any questions at: